777arc/PySDR/content/doa.rst

 SDR Requirements
 *******************

-As discussed in the previous section, analog phased arrays utilize an analog phase shifter (usually also accompanied by an adjustable gain amplifier) for every element.
+As discussed in the previous section, analog phased arrays utilize analog/digital(2-7 bits) phase shifters (and are also accompanied by an adjustable gain amplifier(2-8 bits)) for every element.
 This means that an analog phased array is a dedicated piece of hardware that must go alongside an SDR.
-In additon to this, in practise, pure analog systems, typically have a beamforming IC, that has dedicated compute and memory solutions with the express purpose of qucikly generating beams.
-On the other hand, any SDR that contains more than one channel can be used as a digital array with no extra RF hardware(except), as long as the channels are phase coherent and sampled using the same clock, which is typically the case for SDRs that have multiple recieve channels onboard.
+In additon to this, analog array systems that are commercially implemented, typically have a dedicated beamforming IC, used to hold compute and memory solutions with the express purpose of qucikly generating beams.
+On the other hand, any SDR that contains more than one ADC channel(I/Q channels count as 1) can be used as a digital array with no extra RF hardware, as long as the channels are phase coherent and sampled using the same clock, which is typically the case for SDRs that have multiple recieve channels onboard.
 There are many SDRs that contain **two** receive channels, such as the Ettus USRP B210 and Analog Devices Pluto (the 2nd channel is exposed using a uFL connector on the board itself).
-Unfortunately, going beyond two channels involves entering the $10k+ segment of SDRs, at least as of 2023, such as the USRP N310.
-The main problem is that low-cost SDRs are typically not able to be "chained" together to scale the number of channels.
-The exception is the KerberosSDR (4 channels) and KrakenSDR (5 channels) which use multiple RTL-SDRs sharing an LO to form a low-cost digital array; the downside being the very limited sample rate (up to 2.56 MHz) and tuning range (up to 1766 MHz).
+Unfortunately, going beyond two channels involves entering the $10k+ segment of SDRs, at least as of 2023, such as the USRP N310 or the QuadMXFE(16 channels).
+The main design challenge lies in the fact that low-cost SDRs can't be "chained" together to scale the number of channels.
+The exception to this rule is the KerberosSDR (4 channels) and KrakenSDR (5 channels) which use multiple RTL-SDRs sharing an LO to form a low-cost digital array; the downside being the very limited sample rate (up to 2.56 MHz) and tuning range (up to 1766 MHz).
 The KrakenSDR board and example antenna configuration is shown below.

 .. image:: ../_images/krakensdr.jpg
    :align: center